-In part one, we gave you some great tips and ideas for finding customers if you start your own travel business - check them out here.
-But if you're looking for more ideas, carry on reading!
+In part one, we gave you some great tips and ideas for finding customers if you start your own travel busines.
+But if you’re looking for more ideas, carry on reading!

 One important type of local or regional event is the wedding fair.
 Creating a wonderful bespoke wedding abroad or honeymoon experience is often one of the nicest parts of wedding planning - so the service you can offer as a Travel Counsellor can be a big draw at a wedding fair.
 Again, you’ll have access to ready-made weddings and honeymoons marketing materials.